aosabook/500lines/functionalDB/chapter.md

 (defn indexes[] [:VAET :AVET :VEAT :EAVT])
 ````

-To see how all of this comes together, the result of indexing the following five entities is visualized table below (the color coding follows the color coding of Figure 2 and Figure 3)
+To see how all of this comes together, the result of indexing the following five entities is visualized in the table below (the color coding follows the color coding of Figure 2 and Figure 3)

 1. <span style="background-color:lightblue">Julius Caesar</span> (also known as JC) <span style="background-color:lightgreen">lives in</span> <span style="background-color:pink">Rome</span>
 2. <span style="background-color:lightblue">Brutus</span> (also known as B) <span style="background-color:lightgreen">lives in</span> <span style="background-color:pink">Rome</span>